cho-sr/cho-sr.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm Cho Seok-lea, a senior in the Department of Intelligent Systems and IoT at Hansung University.
+I'm Cho Seok-lea, an undergraduate student in the Department of Intelligent Systems and IoT at Hansung University.

 The main research areas are AI model optimization and energy efficiency improvement in mobile and edge environments.